Zy0d0x0/HS2-Reversing/README.md

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/Useraccess.JPG)

-Once the varibles have been identified it is possible to path the instruction pointers by right clicking and navigating to patch instruction.
+Once the varibles have been identified it is possible to patch the instruction pointers by right clicking and navigating to patch instruction.
 Then you will be prompted with a warning that it may not work on the current architecture this is fine to accept and continue.